josejhkim/tp/docs/DeveloperGuide.md

     4a4.
 If the user provides valid field values, the process resumes at step 5.

 4b. **Duplicate Person**
     4b1.
+The edited person
-The edited guest information would result in a duplicate of an existing guest.
+    information would result in a duplicate of an existing person .
     4b2.
-WeddingHero displays an error message indicating that the edit would create a duplicate guest.
+WeddingHero displays an error message indicating that the edit would create a duplicate person .
     4b3.
 WeddingHero prompts the user to modify the fields to avoid duplication.
     4b4.
 If the user provides non-duplicating values, the process resumes at step 5.